hupili/python-for-data-and-media-communication-gitbook/notes-week-08.md

     - does higher score07 leads to higher score10? ✅
     - does lower absent ratio leads to higher score08? ✅
     - does higher score07 and score08 leads to higher score10?

-    Pivot table is flexible.
-You can run many combinations of indices and columns.

-    I found this example is not a good example for pivot_table, cause I can only got 3-4 columns, besides the columns are not independent arguments
 -->

 ### From correlation to causality